kyang5/coursedescriptions/source/courses/comp319.rst

-.. index:: introduction to unix unix
+.. index:: introduction to Unix
+   Unix

 COMP 319: Introduction to Unix
 ==============================